Considering a job at Starbucks?

 FactorImpact on Salary

-📍 LocationBarista wages vary by location, with higher pay in urban areas due to increased cost of living.
+LocationBarista wages vary by location, with higher pay in urban areas due to the increased cost of living.

-🛠 Experience LevelNew hires start at lower wages, but experienced baristas earn more.
+Experience LevelNew hires typically start at lower wages, but experienced baristas earn higher salaries.

-📈 PromotionsAdvancement to roles like shift supervisor or manager leads to higher pay.
+PromotionsAdvancement to roles such as shift supervisor or manager typically leads to higher pay.

 However, obtaining a degree can enhance long-term career prospects and potential earnings.